 Follow these 4 steps to apply:

-- Submit application online
+1) Submit an application online

-The application should include the following information:
+Your Kaola application process should include the following information:

 - Product category

 - Company website

 - Introduction of your brand